Guidelines for Preparing Manuscripts

 Acknowledgments, if any, should be placed at the bottom of the cover page.

-Somewhere on the lower part of the cover page, put a statement of the author's report about the manuscript as given below:
+At the lower part of the cover page, it is recommended to include the following statement regarding the author's report about the manuscript:

 The Effect of Migration on Health